oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 # Quickstart: Marketplace Flow

-This batteries-included flow includes metadata and a download service for one datatoken.
+This quickstart describes how to publish data assets as datatokens (including metadata), post the datatokens to a marketplace, buy datatokens, and consume datatokens (including download).

 It focuses on Alice's experience as a publisher, and Bob's experience as a buyer & consumer.
 The rest are services used by Alice and Bob.

-Here's the steps:
+Here are the steps:
 1. Initialize services
 1. Alice publishes assets for data services (= publishes a datatoken contract and metadata)
 1. Alice mints 100 tokens